jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

     | 1 | ENST00000000233 | 244	     | AAGACCA  | 185	      | 0.00631           | 2.53        | 125.0            | 0.00844          | 4.67       | 126.0           | 0.01030           | 6.30	        | 80.9             |
     | 2	| ENST00000000233 | 244	     | AAGACCA  | 185	      | 0.00465           | 3.92        | 109.0            | 0.01360          | 12.00      | 124.0           | 0.00498           | 2.13	        | 79.6             |

-- **Step 2: Train-test split by gene_id** that can be found in data.info to make sure no overlapping of genes between different split, preventing data leakage.
+- **Step 2: Train-test split by gene_id** that can be found in data.info to make sure no overlapping of genes between different split, preventing data leakage
     - Categorised the genes into 3 categories based on the genes transcripts counts: *Low*, *Medium* and *High*
-      - Low: transcript counts < 15
+      - Low: < 15
-      - Medium: 14 < transcript counts < 46
+      - Medium: 14 - 45
-      - High: transcript counts > 45
+      - High: > 45
     - Distribution of split:
         - Training set: 70% of the genes from each category
         - Test set: remaining 30% of the genes from each category
     - Concatenate the gene_id samples of all 3 categories into 2 lists respectively: *train_genes* and *test_genes*

 - **Step 3: Feature extraction and data transformations**
-    - Split the Sequence column into 3 columns: first_base, last_base and middle_sequence.
-For the columns first_base and last_base, we converted the alphabetical letters into numeric numbers with a mapping dictionary.
+    - Split the `Sequence` column into 3 columns: `first_base`, `last_base` and `middle_sequence`.
+For the columns `first_base` and `last_base`, we converted the alphabetical letters into numeric numbers with a mapping dictionary.
         ```python
         ATGC_mapping = {'A': 0, 'T': 1, 'G': 2, 'C': 3}
         ```